leyarotheconquerer/relyk/Readme.md

 This project is usable under the MIT license ([see here](License.md)).

 It heavily uses the Urho3D library/engine which is licensed under the MIT license and may be found [here](https://urho3d.github.io/).

+The [Bedstead](https://fontlibrary.org/en/font/bedstead) font is used from the Public Domain.